 If you’re a sailboat fanatic like me, all types of sailboats will attract your attention.
 Some more so than others admittedly, but all will have something about them that catches your eye.

-If you’re not a fanatic (not yet, that is) but just an interested observer, then the first thing you’ll notice about a sailboat will be how many masts it has and the configuration of its sails.
+If you’re not a fanatic (not yet, that is) but just an interested observer, then the first thing you’ll notice about a sailboat will be how many masts it has and the configuration of its sails - in other words, its 'rig'.

-This observation alone will enable you to identify the five main types of sailboats — sloops, cutters, ketches, yawls and schooners.
+This observation alone will enable you to identify the five main types of sailboats — sloops, cutters, ketches, yawls and schooners - all of which are described here.

-If they have just two sails — a foresail and a headsail — then they’re a Bermudan sloop, the purest type of sailboat.
+A single-masted sailboat with just two sails — a foresail (aka headsail or jib) and a mainsail — is a sloop, the purest type of sailboat.

-Some cutters (like the one shown here) have the foresail set forward on a bowsprit, with the inner forestay permanently rigged to the stemhead where the foresail otherwise would be, or to strongpoint further aft on the foredeck.
+Some cutters - like the one shown here - have the foresail set forward on a bowsprit, with the inner forestay permanently rigged to the stemhead where the foresail otherwise would be, or to a central chainplate further aft on the foredeck.

 A ketch is a two-masted sailboat, a main mast forward and a shorter mizzen mast aft.

-But not all two-masted sailboats are ketches — they might be yawls.
+But not all two-masted sailboats are ketches — they might be yawls (see below).

-A ketch may also sport a staysail, with or without a bowsprit, in which case it would be known as a cutter-rigged ketch.
+A ketch may also sport a staysail, with or without a bowsprit, in which case it would be known as a cutter-rigged or staysail ketch.

 And yes, if the after mast is taller than the foremast then it's called a cat-schooner sailboat.